Common blackbird: Taxonomy and systematics

 The common blackbird was described by Carl Linnaeus in his landmark 1758 10th edition of Systema Naturae as Turdus merula (characterised as T. ater, rostro palpebrisque fulvis).
 The binomial name derives from two Latin words, turdus, "thrush", and merula, "blackbird", the latter giving rise to its French name, merle, and its Scots name, merl.

-About 65 species of medium to large thrushes are in the genus Turdus, characterised by rounded heads, longish, pointed wings, and usually melodious songs.
-Although two European thrushes, the song thrush and mistle thrush, are early offshoots from the Eurasian lineage of Turdus thrushes after they spread north from Africa, the blackbird is descended from ancestors that had colonised the Canary Islands from Africa and subsequently reached Europe from there.
+The genus Turdus comprises around 65 species of medium to large thrushes, characterised by rounded heads, longish, pointed wings, and usually melodious songs.
+Two European thrushes, the song thrush and mistle thrush, diverged early from the Eurasian lineage of Turdus thrushes after spreading north from Africa.
+However, the blackbird is descended from ancestors that had colonised the Canary Islands from Africa and subsequently reached Europe from there.
 It is close in evolutionary terms to the island thrush (T. poliocephalus) of Southeast Asia and islands in the southwest Pacific, which probably diverged from T. merula stock fairly recently.

-It may not immediately be clear why the name "blackbird", first recorded in 1486, was applied to this species, but not to one of the various other common black English birds, such as the carrion crow, raven, rook, or jackdaw.
-However, in Old English, and in modern English up to about the 18th century, "bird" was used only for smaller or young birds, and larger ones such as crows were called "fowl".
+It may not immediately be clear why the name "blackbird", first recorded in 1486, was applied to this species and not to any of the various other common black birds found in England, such as the carrion crow, raven, rook, or jackdaw.
+In Old English, and in modern English up to about the 18th century, the word "bird" was used only for smaller or young birds, while larger ones such as crows were known as "fowl".
 At that time, the blackbird was therefore the only widespread and conspicuous "black bird" in the British Isles.
 Until about the 17th century, another name for the species was ouzel, ousel or wosel (from Old English osle, cf. German Amsel).
 Another variant occurs in Act 3 of William Shakespeare's A Midsummer Night's Dream, where Bottom refers to "The Woosell cocke, so blacke of hew, With Orenge-tawny bill".
 The ouzel usage survived later in poetry, and still occurs as the name of the closely related ring ouzel (Turdus torquatus), and in water ouzel, an alternative name for the unrelated but superficially similar white-throated dipper (Cinclus cinclus).

 Five related Asian Turdus thrushes—the white-collared blackbird (T. albocinctus), the grey-winged blackbird (T. boulboul), the Indian blackbird (T. simillimus), the Tibetan blackbird (T. maximus), and the Chinese blackbird (T. mandarinus)—are also named blackbirds; the latter three species were formerly treated as conspecific with the common blackbird.
 In addition, the Somali thrush (T. (olivaceus) ludoviciae) is alternatively known as the Somali blackbird.

-The icterid family of the New World is sometimes called the blackbird family because of some species' superficial resemblance to the common blackbird and other Old World thrushes, but they are not evolutionarily close, being related to the New World warblers and tanagers.
+The icterid family of the New World is sometimes called the blackbird family because some species superficially resemble to the common blackbird and other Old World thrushes.
+However, they are not evolutionarily close; they are actually related to the New World warblers and tanagers.
 The term is often limited to smaller species with mostly or entirely black plumage, at least in the breeding male, notably the cowbirds, the grackles, and for around 20 species with "blackbird" in the name, such as the red-winged blackbird and the melodious blackbird.